 With a price tag of only $99 roundtrip, it’s by far the most cost-effective way to get back and forth from Vancouver to Seattle, which makes it very attractive for those headed that way because of flight deals.

-Quick Shuttle’s on-board amenities
+Quick Shuttle’s Shuttle from Vancuver to Seattle on-board amenities

 On board each Quick Shuttle bus are two different WiFi networks: one special entertainment network which gives you access to a range of movies and TV shows, and a regular one meant for web browsing, checking emails, etc.

 Our driver James was really lovely though, and tried a variety of solutions to fix it (including pulling over at a rest stop to restart the system).

 Each bus also has an on-board restroom in the back, and USB plugs above the seats to charge your phone.

 Slightly more conscious on the ride back home though, I was pleasantly surprised to see that we passed by a lot of scenic views, a welcome bonus (and something you wouldn’t get on a flight for sure!)

 Don’t worry though, ask any staff member nearby (I bugged the folks at the Holiday Inn and the airport for instance), and they’ll be able to confirm where you need to be… since they probably get asked that question 2340 times a day!

 Note: If you’re looking for a swishy and luxurious way to travel, this isn’t exactly a spa on wheels, but it’s comfortable, convenient and there’s decent leg room/adjustable seats.
 Bottom line: they do what they’re meant to, at a very affordable price.

 This is way cheaper than a plane ticket (which is over 100 easily one-way) and the train as well.

 To me, taking a bus for shorter distances is just easier because you hop on, get off at the border (in this case) and that’s it… you’re left to relax and pass out asleep if needed.
-Trains may be more comfortable (leg room-wise) but cost considered, I still think Quick Shuttle is the best choice for commuting between Vancouver and Seattle.

-The Final Word
+Quick Shuttle from Vancouver to Seattle: The Final Word

 It’s not a particularly luxurious experience, but it gets you from Point A to Point B in a no-fuss way.
 So, if you’re looking for an easy way to get between Vancouver/Seattle, I have no hesitation in recommending Quick Coach Lines as the way to do it.